SubstrateGaming/Substrate.NET.Toolchain/Tools/Ajuna.DotNet.Template/README.md

 ## Command Line Options
 This template comes with some arguments to specify template parameters.

-To list all available template parameters simply run the command `dotnet new ajuna --help` which prints all the available parameters.
+To list all available template parameters, simply run the command `dotnet new ajuna --help`, which prints all the available parameters.

 | Parameter | Description |
 |---|---|